mlflow/mlflow/docs/source/model/dependencies.rst

 Limitation of ``code_paths`` in loading multiple models with the same module name but different implementations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The current implementation of the ``code_paths`` option has a limitation that it doesn't support reloading the model with the same module name but different implementations.
-The following example illustrates this limitation.
+The current implementation of the ``code_paths`` option has a limitation that it doesn't support loading multiple models that depend on modules with the same name but different implementations within the same Python process, as illustrated in the following example:

 .. code-block:: python

     import importlib
-    import shutil
     import sys
     import tempfile
     from pathlib import Path